EugenM03/simple--ai--chess/README.md

 To create the program, use the command 'make' (or any equivalent for this Ubuntu command).
 Upon opening the executable, you can choose if you want to play versus another player (option 1) or play against our *(Stockfish's baby)* AI.\
 \
 After that, an implementation of a chess table will be shown to `STDOUT`.
-The player is able to choose what color to play, can save or load an unfinished game.
+The player is able to choose what color to play and is even able to save or load an unfinished game.

 &nbsp;

 ### Commands

-All commands are given from the command line, as single, continueous line.
+All commands are given from the command line, each of them being on a single, continuous line.
 The possible commands are:

 * `START_GAME [AI]` --
   This command initiates a new PvP game with the default chess positions.
 It starts with white's turn and alternates with each move.
 The optional argument AI will instead initiate a new PvE game, giving the player a prompt to choose which color to play as (WHITE / BLACK).
 If a game is already in progress, the player will be given the choice to either save the current game or discard it, the default option being to discard it (y / N).

 * `SAVE <path_to_save_file>` --
-  This command saves the current game to a file given by it's path (will create a new file if the given file doesn't exist).
+  This command saves the current game to a file given by its path (will create a new file if the given file doesn't exist).

 * `LOAD <path_to_save_file>` --
   This command loads the game saved in the file given by the path.